 - I haven’t got round to it

 - I don’t want to talk about death

 - I worry it might upset people

 Talking about death is never an easy subject, but it is extremely worthwhile to talk about organ donation and can really help save and improve many lives.
-So tell your family what you want regarding organ donation, and ask them what they want too.
+So tell your family your organ donation decision, and ask them share theirs with you.